 5 Places You Can Try Glamorous Camping in Utah

-Get your girls together and start planning your glamping vacation.
-If you don’t like camping because you don’t like getting dirty, you will adore glamping (glamorous + camping).
-It offers all of the fun of camping without the grime.
+If you prefer a little more luxury on your adventure getaway, get your friends together for a glamping (glamorous + camping) vacation.
+It offers all of the fun of camping with hotel-style amenities.
 And for those of you who are fans of regular car camping and backpacking, you’ll appreciate the vibes at these five glampgrounds across the state of Utah.
-At these resorts, you can stay in a teepee, Conestoga wagon, sheep camp, yurt or safari tent.
+At these resorts, you can stay in a teepee, Conestoga wagon, sheep camp wagon, yurt or safari tent.

-Whether you’re planning a girlfriend getaway, mother-daughter vacay, a bachelorette party, or a sorority soiree, you’ll love the experience of sleeping in a real bed in a unique tent at an otherworldly destination.
-These glamping sites offer adventures and amenities galore, such as real washrooms with hot water sinks and showers and mirrors — mirrors!
-So go ahead and pack your make-up (see: war paint), it won’t make you any less of a badass.
+Whether you’re planning a friends getaway, family vacay, or pre-wedding soiree, savor the experience of sleeping in a real bed in a unique tent at an otherworldly destination.
+These glamping sites offer adventure and amenities galore, such as real washrooms with hot water sinks and rainfall showerheads, king-sized beds, air conditioning, WiFi and even guided excursions.

 Conestoga Ranch Bear Lake